 Harvester ants figure into the mythology of ancient peoples.
 The Navajos called these “big pinching ants.”
 They believed that these ants should not be disturbed.
 If a harvester ant nest was disrupted, the Navajos had an elaborate ritual they would use to placate the insects.

-Uncle Milton's Ant Farm, a novelty toy for kids, used harvester ants to populate the contained farm.
-In fact, the red harvester ant is regularly recommended as the best species for ant farms.
-These ants are chosen for their large size and lengthy life span.
-They're easy to observe in the right conditions.
+Uncle Milton’s Ant Farm, a novelty toy for kids, used harvester ants to populate the contained farm.
+The red harvester ant is regularly recommended as the best species for ant farms.
+These ants are chosen for their large size and long life span.
+They’re easy to observe in the right conditions.
 However, these ants can present a danger due to their aggressive nature and painful stings.

 If you’re concerned about how to get rid of harvester ants, reach out to our exterminators today.
 We can help you come up with an effective solution for handling this problematic infestation.